A Fantasy World Conquered by Evil

 What is Farland?
 One of the most immersive D&D campaign settings around.

-The World of Farland is a meticulously mapped and detailed campaign setting designed to be used with the Fifth Edition of the World's most popular Roleplaying game, Dungeons & Dragons®.
+The World of Farland is a meticulously mapped and detailed campaign setting designed to be used with the Fifth Edition of the world's most popular Roleplaying game, Dungeons & Dragons®.
 Farland has a detailed history spanning many millenia, providing a rich, realistic backdrop that many campaign settings lack.
 Every clue and detail that players discover will lead them to further, nearly limitless aspects of the world, providing an immersive gaming experience.
+And now you can download digital books so that you have all of your Farland content in one place!
+You can get the World of Farland Players Guide here, the World of Farland Gamemasters Handbook here, and World of Farland Campaign Setting compendium is coming soon.

 What sets it apart?
 It's ruled by evil.